-The lack of water is one of the biggest problems in the areas where Better Globe Forestry (“BGF”) operate.
-Water shortages lead not only to practical problems with planting the trees but also to problems relating to health, hygiene, food and schooling.
+Limited access to water is one of the biggest problems in the areas where Better Globe Forestry Ltd. (BGF) operates.
+Water shortages lead to practical problems with planting the trees, as well as difficulties related to health, hygiene, food, and schooling.

-Most people living here lack access to clean water.
-They may have to walk many hours every day to fetch water.
-It is often women and children who have this task.
+Most of the people who live in the vicinity of where BGF operates lack access to clean water.
+They may have to walk for many hours every day to fetch water.
+It is often women and children who end up with this task.

-Some have access to “water kiosks” where they will queue up to buy their water from a faucet.
-Others may seek out river beds where they dig holes to get down to the ground water which often is dirty and contaminated.
-In cases where the children need to help out, it prevents them from going to school.
+Some people have access to “water kiosks,” where they queue up to buy water from a faucet.
+Others may seek out river beds where they dig holes to get down to the groundwater, which often is dirty and contaminated.
+In cases where children need to help with bringing water to their families, it is likely this prevents them from going to school.

-When BGF supply water to our plantations, we at the same time make sure that the surrounding communities get access to this water supply.
-In many cases the aid may be water cisterns and gutters.
-In other cases, drilled wells.
-We are able to provide this aid, thanks to the contributions from the donation packages.
+When BGF supplies water to the tree plantations, it also makes sure that the surrounding communities get access to this water supply.
+In many cases, the aid may be water cisterns and gutters.
+In other instances, drilled wells.
+We can help provide this assistance, thanks to the contributions from the sale of donation packages.

 Save some of your money in trees and help counter poverty

 If you want to join in and make a difference in East Africa, contribute to a better world, and manage your savings in an ethical, sustainable, and long-term way, click on the link to our shop and make a socially responsible purchase with us today.